syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/TDI-Window.md

 {% endtabs %}

-## Closing TDI tabitems using mouse middle click
+## Closing TDI tab item using mouse middle click

-You can close the tabitems of `DocumentContainer` and tabbed windows in `DockingManager` by clicking the mouse middle button on the tabitem header.
+You can close the tab items of `DocumentContainer` and tabbed windows in `DockingManager` by clicking the mouse middle button on the tab item header.
 You can enable it by using the [CloseTabOnMiddleClick](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~CloseTabOnMiddleClick.html) property value as `true`.
 The default value of  `CloseTabOnMiddleClick` is `false`.

 {% tabs %}
 {% highlight C# %}